 Anyone knowingly comparing himself to the legendary Brazilian may initially be perceived as being somewhat ambitious in his self-appraisal.
 Not adverse to a slice of self-deprecation, Parlour certainly doesn’t rate his abilities as a footballer as comparable to Pelé.
 It’s a nom de guerre spoken with tongue firmly in cheek, allegedly gifted to him by Dutch former team-mate Marc Overmars.

-Contrary to widely held popular belief, Ray Parlour was very much more than a workaday, journeyman midfielder.
+Contrary to popular belief, Ray Parlour was very much more than a workaday, journeyman midfielder.
 He certainly could ‘look after himself’ in the parlance of the game and once inspired his erstwhile manager, Arsène Wenger, to say “you could follow Ray into the trenches.”
 Anyone who played over 300 games under the urbane Frenchman’s tutelage would have required more than a mere ferocious tackle amongst his skill set.
 In his time with the Gunners, he would demonstrate that.

 Parlour began his 14-year spell with the Gunners as a trainee in 1989 and broke into the first in January 1992.
 His debut hardly promised of the career ahead, as he conceded a penalty in the game against Liverpool and the Gunners lost 2-0.
 He would learn quickly though, and just seven months later would return to Anfield with a Man of the Match performance as the Gunners pocketed a satisfying 0-2 victory.